DistributedProofreaders/dproofreaders/SETUP/UNICODE.md

 * Extended European Latin
 * Basic Greek
 * Polytonic Greek
+* Medievalist supplement - for transcription/analysis of medieval writings

 All character suites can be viewed using the [All Character Suites](../tools/charsuites.php) page.